 OWNER OF KWEYKWAY CONSULTING

-Denise holds a Master’s Degree in Education from Simon Fraser University focusing on Indigenous Epistemology, and is currently undertaking PhD studies there to research the healing properties of Indigenous cultural rituals.
-She has the privilege of holding a Faculty position with The Neufeld Institute specializing in Development, Attachment Psychology, Trauma and Resilience.
+Denise holds a Master of Education from Simon Fraser University focusing on Contemplative Education, and is currently undertaking a PhD in Educational Philosophy and Practice at SFU to better understand the relationship between science and healing by looking at Indigenous wisdom traditions and utilizing the theoretical frameworks of attachment theory, resilience research and neuroscience.
+She has the privilege of holding a Faculty position with The Neufeld Institute, specializing in Development, Attachment Psychology, Trauma and Resilience.
 Denise holds a BC Provincial Instructors Diploma from VCC and is a Certified Professional Coach with advanced training in systems work.
 Denise has spent over 6 years studying Process Psychology with Dr. Stephen Schuiteveorder as her mentor.
-Her particular focus is on Indigenous Healing Rituals as indirectly providing the context for teaching, learning, healing, cross-cultural relationships, resiliency, and spirituality.
-Denise works with all adults wanting to make sense of children and youth using Dr. Neufeld’s insight and evidence-based model of attachment and development to tease apart complex issues.
+Her particular focus is on Gathering Our Medicine and how our diversity of Indigenous placed based cultures provide the most natural context for teaching, learning, healing, cross-cultural relationships, resiliency, and spirituality.

-Denise has experience training Educators, Parents and Parent Groups, Social Workers, Early Childhood Educators, Mental Health Practitioners and other Helping Professionals.
+Denise has vast experience working in community and training Educators, Parents and Parent Groups, Social Workers, Early Childhood Educators, Mental Health Practitioners and other Helping Professionals.